attogram/ollama-bash-lib/demos/prompt.all.models.md

   ollama_generate "$model" "$prompt"
 done
 ```
-12 models: deepseek-r1:8b dolphin3:8b gemma3n:e2b gemma3n:e4b granite3.3:2b granite3.3:8b hf.co/bartowski/Ministral-8B-Instruct-2410-GGUF:IQ4_XS hf.co/bartowski/Ministral-8B-Instruct-2410-GGUF:Q5_K_M hf.co/bartowski/Ministral-8B-Instruct-2410-GGUF:Q6_K_L mistral:7b qwen2.5vl:7b qwen3:8b
+13 models: deepseek-r1:8b dolphin3:8b gemma3n:e2b gemma3n:e4b granite3.3:2b granite3.3:8b hf.co/bartowski/Ministral-8B-Instruct-2410-GGUF:IQ4_XS hf.co/bartowski/Ministral-8B-Instruct-2410-GGUF:Q5_K_M hf.co/bartowski/Ministral-8B-Instruct-2410-GGUF:Q6_K_L mistral:7b qwen2.5vl:7b qwen3:8b smollm2:1.7b

 prompt: What is your knowledge cutoff date?
 Respond with only the date.

 ## deepseek-r1:8b
 ```
 <think>
-Hmm, the user is asking about my knowledge cutoff date and wants just a single line response containing that specific information.
+Hmm, the user just asked for my knowledge cutoff date and wants a simple response with nothing else but the date itself.

-This seems like a straightforward question - they're probably trying to understand how current or outdated my information might be regarding various topics.
-I should provide an accurate answer without any additional commentary since they specifically asked for only the date format.
+I recall that my training data goes up to September 2023, so I know everything before that date.
+That's standard information about how AI models like me work - they're trained on historical data, not current events or updates after their last dataset was compiled.

-I recall that my knowledge was last updated in July 2024, which covers most recent developments up through that point.
+The user might be asking this for a few reasons: maybe they want to understand why my answers don't include recent developments, or perhaps they're testing what I know.
+It's also possible they're just making conversation before diving into something more substantial - many users do that with AI assistants initially.

-The user wants a concise response with just this piece of information - no explanations or additional context.
-I'll simply provide the date as requested while making sure to keep it formatted properly and exactly one line.
+I should provide the exact date (September 2023) as requested without any extra commentary since the user specifically asked for only the date in response.
+Keeping it simple respects their request while still being accurate about my capabilities.
 </think>
-July 2024
+September 2023
 ```

 ## dolphin3:8b
 ```
-October 10, 2023
+2023-10-01
 ```

 ## gemma3n:e2b
 ```
-September 2021
+2023-04-06
 ```

 ## gemma3n:e4b